Have you ever wondered where the Rockefeller Center Christmas Tree comes from?

 "It was an incredible process to witness," said Eichler.

-The Rockefeller Center gardening team has already come and cleared the yard of the huge stump.
-Although Eichler says its sort of sad the tree isn't there anymore — the tree provided a spot for 2nd base and a pitcher's mound for family baseball games — they are also enjoying their newfound space and sunshine in the yard.
+The Rockefeller Center gardening team promptly came and cleared the yard of the huge stump.
+Although Eichler said it was sort of sad to have it gone — the tree provided a spot for 2nd base and a pitcher's mound for family baseball games — they are also enjoying their newfound space and sunshine in the yard.

 "We do get a lot more sunlight in the house now," he said.

-The team at Rockefeller Center invited the Eichler's down to the city to see the tree installed, and they'll be there in-person during the annual tree lighting ceremony.
+The team at Rockefeller Center invited the Eichler's down to the city to see the tree installed, and they were there in-person during the annual tree lighting ceremony.

 "It was exciting for our family, but it was more than that," Eichler said.
 "It's been kind of a magical feel for the whole Oneonta community and the surrounding towns, knowing this tree out of all trees was selected."

-You can watch the 19th annual tree lighting live at Rockefeller Center at 8 p.m. on November 30th.
+You can see the tree lighting ceremony live at Rockefeller Center annually after Thanksgiving.